alainamstutz/MOCA-DAWA/MOCA-DAWA.html.md

 # DAWA cluster randomized trial (CRT)

-Interventions on the level of health care workers to reduce antibiotic prescriptions at health facilities in Zanzibar.
+Interventions on the level of health care workers at health facilities (dispensaries) in Zanzibar to reduce antibiotic prescriptions.
 Multi-arm with 2 interventions:

 -   **Control**: Standard of care